alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## Asynchronous/Synchronous Media

-A Receiver SHOULD provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate its support for IPMX Senders that produce media that is not synchronous with the Sender's reference clock.
+A Receiver SHOULD provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate its support for Senders that produce media that is not synchronous with the Sender's reference clock.
 The capability value `true` indicates support for synchronous media, while the value `false` indicates support for asynchronous media.

 A Receiver MAY support either or both media types.